ElliotKillick/qvm-create-windows-qube/README.md

 ## Privacy

 qvm-create-windows-qube aims to be the most private way to use Windows.
 Many Qubes users switched from Windows (or another proprietary OS) in part to get away from Microsoft (or Big Tech in general) and so being able to use Windows from a safe distance is of utmost importance to this project.
-Or at least, as safe a distance as possible for what is a huge, proprietary binary blob.
+Or at least, as safe a distance as possible for what is essentially a huge, proprietary binary blob.

 ### Windows Telemetry